Corsica Travel Guide

 Corsica © Myrabella

-Known by turn as the 'island of beauty' or 'mountain in the sea', Corsica is said to resemble a small continent due to its incredible geographic diversity.
-The island has not been subject to the same level of development as the rest of the Mediterranean and therefore remains largely unspoiled.
+Known by turn as the 'isle of beauty' or 'mountain in the sea', Corsica is said to resemble a small continent due to its incredible geographic diversity.
+The island has not been subject to the same level of development as the rest of the Mediterranean and therefore remains largely unspoilt.

 Corsica has been invaded by a multitude of different tribes and civilisations over the years.
 As a result, the island is a melting pot of different cultures and influences.
-Today the invaders of the island, which gave birth to Napoleon and Columbus, are the tourists.
-Thousands of holiday-makers flock each year to the long sandy beaches, pretty fishing villages, high cliffs and rocky inlets.
+Thousands of holidaymakers flock each year to the long sandy beaches, pretty fishing villages, high cliffs and rocky inlets.

 Tourists can visit Ajaccio, birthplace of Napoleon, to delve into the island's history.
 Many choose to sample local delicacies such as chestnuts, olive oil, pastries and boar meat.
-Snorkeling and sunbathing are the order of the day on the coast.
-Those more adventurous souls can head to the mountains for hiking, cycling and canyoning.
+Snorkelling and sunbathing are the order of the day on the coast.
+Adventure-seeking souls can head to the mountains for hiking, cycling and canyoning.